 Cheapest non-owner car insurance companies in Pennsylvania

-Erie Insurance offers the most affordable non-owner car insurance in Pennsylvania, with rates averaging $103.
-The second cheapest Pennsylvania non-owner insurer is Westfield Insurance.
-Average rates are $123.
+Erie Insurance offers the lowest non-owner car insurance rates in Pennsylvania, with an average cost of $103.
+The next most affordable option is Westfield Insurance, which has an average rate of $123.

-Compare the cheapest non-owner car insurance companies in Pennsylvania below.
+The table below lists the most budget-friendly non-owner car insurance companies in Pennsylvania.

 CompanyAverage annual premiumAverage monthly premium